Stronger, healthier communities

 The Disasters Emergency Committee (DEC)

 When major disasters hit countries without the capacity to respond, the DEC brings together 14 leading UK aid charities to raise funds quickly and efficiently, enabling our member charities to rapidly scale up their operations on the ground.
-We have worked with DEC for a number of years supporting its urgent appeals through in-shop fundraising, helping to raise funds for essential food, water, and medical treatment – most recently we supported for victims of the attack on Ukraine.
+We have worked with DEC for a number of years supporting its urgent appeals through in-shop fundraising, helping to raise funds for essential food, water, and medical treatment – most recently we supported for victims of Myanmar earthquake disaster.
 Through the generosity of our customers and colleagues, we have raised over £400,000 for DEC campaigns.

 Volunteering with causes that are close to our hearts